-A Cinematic Video Case Study
+StepA Cinematic Video Case Study

 It’s rare a project comes your way that you really have a passion about, I was fortunate enough for that to happen to me when we were commissioned to create a cinematic video for a boxing promoter.
-Boxing is my sport, I’ve always admired the art of pugilism, everything from the modern day all the way back 1805 when the first World Champion Tom Cribb burst onto the scene.
+Boxing is my sport, I’ve always admired the art of pugilism, everything from the modern day all the way back to 1805 when the first World Champion Tom Cribb burst onto the scene.

 [gap h=”30″]

-As the director and producer for this cinematic video, It was important for me to get this right, I wanted to do a mixture of footage, one shoot consisting of staged shooting where I used staged lighting to capture the atmosphere of the location.
-The second was the ‘documentary’ feel….after all I couldn’t fake a real fight.
-First of all I had to select my boxer.
+Before we hit record, I had to select my boxer.
 Karl Wiggins is an influential athlete based in my home town of Birmingham.
 We both train in the same gym and we’d talk about the vision while walking on the treadmills.
-Karl had his ups and downs in the boxing world, he’d lost and won on various levels, having someone as humble as Karl who’d follow the film through to completion, win, lose or draw was imperative to the production.
-Lucky enough, he won on the night we shot the fight.
+Karl had had his ups and downs in the boxing world.
+He’d lost and won on various levels, so having someone as humble as Karl who’d follow the film through to completion – win, lose or draw – was imperative to the production.
+Luckily enough, he won on the night we shot the fight!

 [gap h=”30″]